-Seminole County's Committee on Aging is comprised of nine volunteers, appointed by the Seminole County Board of County Commissioners.
-To best support evidence-based approaches to working for and with elderly persons, the Committee focuses on the six initiatives of the Florida Department of Elder Affairs and AARP's Communities for a Lifetime initiative.
-With this commitment, Seminole County is establishing cross sector relationships to address needs in the following categories: housing, transportation, healthcare, accessibility, education, social activities, business partnerships, use of natural resources, and volunteer opportunities to best support elderly residents in the community.
+Seminole County's Committee on Aging focuses on the six initiatives of the Florida Department of Elder Affairs and AARP's Communities for a Lifetime initiative and has identified needs in the following categories: housing, transportation, healthcare, accessibility, education, social activities, business partnerships, use of natural resources, and volunteer opportunities to best support elderly residents in the community.

 The Senior Resource Alliance, 2020-2022 Area Plan Program Module highlights the unmet needs and service opportunities identified by the Area Agency on Aging through the needs assessment conducted by University of Central Florida's Institute for Social and Behavioral Science.
-The research resulted in identifying that 42.1% of seniors need assistance needed completing some tasks with one-third of them not getting the assistance needed, about one-third of seniors are caregivers for someone else and could use support.
-Of the respondents who are homeowners, 40% need home repair/rehab to prevent decline in their housing conditions, allowing them to age in place.
-One in 10 seniors live below the poverty line and rely on Social Security benefits and elderly persons are concerned or already have been victims of fraud, neglect, and/or financial exploitation.
+The research resulted in identifying that 42.1% of seniors need assistance completing some tasks with one-third of them not getting the assistance needed, about one-third of seniors are caregivers for someone else and could use support.
+Of the respondents who are homeowners, 40% need home repair/rehabilitation to prevent decline in their housing conditions, allowing them to age in place.

-The top five elderly services requested in 2018 by Seminole County residents are:
+The top five elderly services requested in 2018 by Seminole County residents are: Medicaid programs, Medicare information, transportation, nutrition, and housing.